Social Media Safety Day Sees Record ‘Les is More’ Turnout

 Mark Berkman, CEO of the Organization for Social Media Safety, has been on the frontlines of crafting new social media laws like Sammy’s Law, amongst others.
 “I do want to emphasize that while there has been growing awareness of the danger of social media, it still is insufficient.
 It is far more severe and pervasive than so many realize,” Berkman said.

-One bill that the Organization for Social Media Safety recently helped pass in California would allow principals and mental health professionals to report dangerous content they see on social media that could pose a threat to children who use the platforms.
+One bill that the Organization for Social Media Safety recently helped pass in California would allow principals and mental health professionals to report dangerous content they see on social media, that could pose a threat to children who use the platforms.
 Under this law, social media companies would then have to review and respond to that report within 24 or 72 hours, depending upon how severe the professional determined it to be.
 Berkman hopes the bill will help alert platforms to content that could trigger eating disorders and suicidal ideation, which often goes ignored.

-The Organization also recently passed a resolution with the help of Nick Melvoin, from the Los Angeles Unified School District Board, which would prohibit smartphone use on school grounds.
+Los Angeles Unified School District Board member Nick Melvoin recently spearheaded a resolution with support from the Organization for Social Media Safety which would prohibit smartphone use on school grounds.
 “There’s impacts we’re seeing on educational achievement because students are using social media instead of paying attention in class unfortunately,” Berkman said.

 Another bill discussed was the Protecting Our Kids from Social Media Addiction Act (SB 976) by state Sen. Nancy Skinner.
 This passed on Saturday and is sponsored by California Attorney General Rob Bonta, the Association of California School Administrators, the American Academy of Pediatrics and many more educators, health professionals and advocates.